-Our common stock began trading on The NASDAQ Global Select Market on May 7, 2015 and trades under the symbol "LIFE".
-Prior to such time, there was no public market for our common stock.
-The following table sets forth the high and low sales prices per share of our common stock for the periods indicated as reported on The NASDAQ Global Select Market.
+Our common stock began trading on The Nasdaq Global Select Market on May 7, 2015 and we transferred our common stock to The Nasdaq Capital Market on February 11, 2019.
+Our common stock trades under the symbol "LIFE".
+Prior to the commencement of trading on the Nasdaq Global Select Market on May 7, 2015, there was no public market for our common stock.